AlexsLemonade/scpca-downstream-analyses/README.md

 ```
 snakemake --cores 2 \
   --use-conda \
-  --config results_dir="<RELATIVE PATH TO RESULTS DIRECTORY>" \
+  --config results_dir="<FULL PATH TO RESULTS DIRECTORY>" \
-  project_metadata="<RELATIVE PATH TO YOUR PROJECT METADATA TSV>"
+  project_metadata="<FULL PATH TO YOUR PROJECT METADATA TSV>"
 ```

 **You will want to replace the paths for both `results_dir` and `project_metadata` to successfully run the workflow.**
-Where `results_dir` is the relative path to the results directory where all results from running the workflow will be stored and `project_metadata` is the relative path to the TSV file containing the relevant information about your input files.
+Where `results_dir` is the full path to the results directory where all results from running the workflow will be stored and `project_metadata` is the full path to the TSV file containing the relevant information about your input files.
 See more information on project metadata in [section 3](#3-metadata-file-format) below.

 **Note** that R 4.1 is required for running our pipeline, along with Bioconductor 3.14.